7 Tips You Need to Know For Driving in Tuscany

 Tip #2: A GPS is indispensable.

 We'd originally reserved a Fiat 500 with no GPS, but ended up getting majorly upgraded to a hot sports car (Alfa Romeo Giulia) with a GPS.
-Seriously!
+Score!
 We had armed ourselves with the usual guide books and road maps thinking we’d find our way on our own.
 But a GPS proved to be indispensable.
 It made getting around Tuscany so much easier.
 Scenic drives in Tuscany are beautiful but they can also be incredibly frustrating if you lose your way.
 With a GPS, we never had to wonder where the heck we were.
 Sure, the maps and guide books were great references, but the GPS allowed us to wander down secondary country roads and always return to where we wanted to go.

 Tip #3: Roundabouts, Circles & Rotundas, oh my!